 -By-law amended November 2017 to remove Communications Officer, as their duties are now covered by the Marketing Executive position.
 Immersion Officer added.

 – By-law amended March 2018 to add additional officer positions and committee positions.

 By-Law #02 – Use of Event Pass

-No Member of EPOCH Toronto will be permitted to use, or benefit from, more than one Event Pass per EPOCH Toronto event regardless of how many characters said Member has active in game.
-Members possessing Full Year Passes who become Executive Board Members part way through a season will have their remaining Event Fees refunded.
-The experience points that said Member is entitles to may be allocated to any number of the Member’s active characters.
+No Member of Epoch Toronto will be permitted to use, or benefit from, more than one Event Pass per Epoch Toronto event regardless of how many characters said Member has active in game.
+The experience points that said Member is entitled to may be allocated to any number of the Member’s active characters.

 Amended by Executive Board, January 2001.
 Amendment as follows: